l-dav/Acronymify/README.md

 ### Overview

 The source code is in the folder `./src/`.
 It contains a file "manifest.json" containing metadata about the extension, as specified in [Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).
-The extension popup is coded in the `./src/popup/` folder, and contains HTML/CSS/JS code.

-To share your extension, it needs to be "signed": your extension needs to pass a serie of test, then a .xpi file will be created.
-The Makefile allows you to sign your extension.

 ### Build, Sign, Publish

+The Makefile allows you to build, sign, publish the extension.

 To build the extension (generate an unsigned local .xpi archive ; for testing purposes):
 > make build